 Cuckoo Bee Facts

-- Cuckoo Bee serves as the name collectively used to refer to any of a variety of bees which have developed the practice of laying their eggs in the nests of other bees.
+- Perhaps most notably, the term Cuckoo Bee serves as the name collectively used to refer to any of large variety of bees.
+More specifically, though, the somewhat interesting term refers to those bee species that have developed a highly fascinating pattern.
+That pattern is the astonishing practice of actually laying their eggs within the nests of other species of bees.

 - In a fascinating coincidence of Nature, the practice of these insects remains reminiscent of that of a equally remarkable type of avian.
 That’s because the cuckoo bird, which serves as the source of the name, employs much the same strategy.
 If you are interested in learning more, you can actually read more of this behavioral pattern in our post on Cuckoo Wasp.

 - In addition, this particular invertebrate also appears to be comparatively quite clever.
 That holds true due to the fact that, after leaving the nest of other bees, the Cuckoo Bee will often push debris over the opening.
 Most often, this consists of such things as dirt, debris, leaves, and twigs.
 This camouflaging action further serves to help conceal its intrusion into the nest.

 Given that a great many species fit under the umbrella term of Cuckoo Bee, physical variations between them obviously exist.
 In fact, some of these differences in appearance can be quite significant.
 Nevertheless, all of the species do share a few physical characteristics.
 One characteristic that remains standard to them all remains the physiological trait of sexual dimorphism.